sasalatart/on-this-day/README.md

 - `yarn lint`: runs eslint through the whole monorepo.
 - `yarn build`: builds GraphQL schemas into TypeScript, and then builds TS code into its JS version.
-- `yarn scrap:dev`: runs the Wikipedia scraper.
+- `yarn scrape:dev`: runs the Wikipedia scraper.
 - `yarn seed:dev --force`: runs the seeds again, but this time wiping the database clean.
 - `yarn console:dev`: opens a console to interact with the backend.
 - `yarn db`: creates and runs a local mongodb container via Docker (requires starting Docker).